 I was invited to take one of my children along to test it out, a tough call, but Mr G got the Swallows and Amazons experience last summer, and L is about to turn 11, the uppermost age for the experience, so I took the birthday girl.

 In my 1oyo’s words

-Going to the Airbnb base camp at the National History Museum was a once in a lifetime opportunity, it was amazing.
+Going to the Airbnb base camp at the Natural History Museum was a once in a lifetime opportunity, it was amazing.
 My favourite thing that we did was the Dino Snores Treasure Trail, and we had to do crayon rubbings to build the dinosaur’s picture and copy the letters down in the dark.
 I enjoyed the t shirt designing too.

 Learning about Mary Anning the fossil hunter and how many fossils she found was so interesting, we learnt a lot at the museum.
 I slept really well on the comfortable beds we had, it was so silent when we went to bed.

 Miss L, aged 10.

 I’ll cover both Airbnb base camp and the Dino Snores activity experiences which we participated in alongside everyone else.
 Obviously, we loved the luxury of base camp, but I think there is also a lot to be said for camping out with everyone else too, you can see both in the videos and photos.